matti656/beamseti/README.md

 3. Install the package with dependencies: pip install -e .

-   This will install the package and all required dependencies.
+   This will install the BEAMSETI package and all required dependencies.

 4. Additional setup (if needed):